abridged/web-wallet-frame-sdk/README.md

     // frameSrc - url for the IFrame to load once provider is loaded

     await wallet.setup(refiFrame, frameSrc);

+    // Be sure to call this if your React component unloads or redraws wallet.destroy();
 ```

 The child iFrame should import the polyfill: